jinghuazhao/software-notes/AA.md

 python train.py --expFile resources/geneanno.exp.csv --targetIndex 1 --output model.adipose
 ```

+### GWAS-PW

+Available from  https://github.com/joepickrell/gwas-pw.
+The installation is straightforward after boost library is available.

 ### INFERNO

 Short for (INFERring the molecular mechanisms of NOncoding genetic variants, it is available from https://bitbucket.org/wanglab-upenn/INFERNO